 Barton Vale HouseBuilt between 1850 and 1852 by Edmund Bowman, Barton Vale house, an early Victorian, Gothic styles mansion is now owned by the Smith Family Group.

-Bowman tried to build the house as cheaply as he could, but still maintain an excellence in construction and style, he sourced local materials and builders and constructed one of Adelaide's most impressive buildings.
+Bowman tried to build the house as cheaply as he could, but still maintain excellence in construction and style.
+He sourced local materials and builders and constructed one of Adelaide's most impressive buildings.

 Unfortunately for Edmund, he didn’t get to enjoy his new home for too long as he passed away in 1866.
 His wife remarried and with her new husband refurbished the house in 1880.